How to check your credit card application status

 Why is my credit card application taking so long?

 Most credit card companies offer a response within 60 seconds when you apply online.
-But if the credit card provider needs more information or doesn't offer "instant approval", it could take a few business days or a couple of weeks to find out if you're approved.
+But if the credit card provider needs more information or doesn't offer "instant approval", it could take a few business days to find out if you're approved.

 - Not enough information.
 If you haven't given enough details on your application, or if the information is incorrect, the provider may need to contact you to get the right information.